CateZwiercan/capstone-cz/README.md

 Welcome to Cavern of Books!

-This application will allow you to find th ebook club of your dreams based on the genre of books you like to read.
+This application will allow you to find the book club of your dreams based on the genre of books you like to read.
 If you can't find a club that works for you, you can start your own magical place.
 You can only be in 3 book clubs max.

 # To run the Server
 1. Open a terminal